tailwarden/docs.komiser.io/docs/FAQ/faq.md

 ## Is it easy to migrate from Komiser to Oraculi?
 ---

-Yes, the migration process is seamless.
+Yes, the migration process is very easy.
+Just open an Oraculi account and link your cloud account credentials.

 ## How can I use tags?
 ---